 Sometimes when consequences do show up they can be mistaken for other problems.
 Masses can form around retained sponges, for example, but be mistaken for tumors.
 So if you’ve had a recent – or even somewhat recent – surgery, make sure the doctor performs adequate tests to diagnose the problem correctly.

 And remember malpractice cases have a statute of limitations: if you do find evidence of an injury related to retained surgical instruments, contact an attorney quickly to get help.
+A good medical malpractice lawyer Memphis, TN trusts, like the attorneys at Darrell Castle & Associates, will fight for patients and their families to get compensation.

 If you or a loved one have been injured by a retained instrument from a surgery, you may be entitled to compensation.
 Our Memphis medical malpractice attorneys can help.
 We will discuss your case with you for free and let you know how you might want to proceed.